bewuethr/slack-analyzer/docs/implementation.md

 `durationboxplot.gpi`).
 Three steps in the composite run steps action defined in `action.yml` tie everything together.

+`corrtool` is a helper script to generate entries for and validate `corrections.csv`.

 ## Update user data and generate a diff

 `slacktenure` gets the list of all users from the Slack workspace, and throws